 THE WORKPLACE SAFETY PROGRAM, or in Hebrew Mosad Batuach, started in 2016 when United Hatzalah began selling training courses and legally-required equipment to schools, businesses, organizations, and corporations throughout Israel.
 The Workplace Safety Program offers to train an institution’s staff on the basics of first-aid so that if there were to be an emergency on the work site, the staff would know what to do until a medic or EMT arrives.
 United Hatzalah offers the most inexpensive equipment and training packages in the country simply because this project is not for profit.
 The amount we charge covers the cost of the equipment as well as United Hatzalah’s time.
 To learn more about this program, e-mail Dovid at DavidiD@1221.org.il.

 THE TEN KAVOD PROGRAM was designed to provide regular medical checkups to elderly individuals living alone, focusing especially on Holocaust survivors.
 United Hatzalah volunteers receive specialized training in geriatric care and visit program participants at least once a week to take their vital signs, follow up on their illnesses, and check if they are in need of medication or extra care.
 The volunteer medics are members of the community serving the elderly members of their community.
 Our volunteers become family to these elderly people who have no one around and no one to care for them.
-For more info on the Ten Kavod project, please contact Michael at firstname.lastname@example.org (or if you are a Hebrew speaker: Shmuel at ShmuelR@1221.org.il).
+Click here to learn more, or contact Michael at email@example.com (Hebrew speakers: Shmuel at ShmuelR@1221.org.il).

 SMART GIVING: United Hatzalah is signed up for the Iggul Hatova or “Round-Up” credit card program that enables individuals to donate a percent of their spendings automatically through their Israeli credit card.
 The money goes straight to United Hatzalah through this program.
 To date, 187,000 people have signed up for this program and the number is rising, along with the amount of organizations signing up to be on the receiving end of the donations.
 To sign up and give to United Hatzalah when using your Israeli credit card, click here.